 An overview of our security policies and standards

-Postman servers run on stable, regularly patched, versions of Ubuntu with carefully-configured security groups, VPC isolation across environments, role-based Access Control and AWS’ advanced firewall protection.
+Postman servers run on stable, regularly patched, versions of Ubuntu with carefully-configured security groups, isolated VPC environments with well defined network segmentation, role-based Access Control and AWS' advanced firewall protection.
 We have also instituted separate protection at the Application and Network layers.

 We serve our apps and website exclusively over HTTPS and Secure Websockets.
 All network interactions use TLS with 2048-bit digital signatures and 128-bit AES encryption.
 We also use HTTP Strict Transport Security to ensure the apps never interacts with the servers over insecure HTTP.

 Identity Verification and Protection is done using JSON Web Tokens (JWT cookies), which are 256-bit AES encrypted.
 These tokens allow Single sign-on into all Postman services through private cloud communication.

 Our applications run on the latest stable version of Node.js and are process isolated using Docker to reduce the attack surface.
 Our security team is involved in setting architectural guidelines, code review, and deployment of every micro-service that can interface with customer data.

 Our developers are trained with specific attention towards security.
 Automated and human code review processes look for any piece of code that attempts to violate security policies.
 We have also instituted a standardized security stack, that is Node Security compliant and we conduct regular internal audits for code and infrastructure compliance.

 All operator access is controlled through a carefully managed and audited security policy that includes Access Control, password policy, BYOD, and Network Access.

 All internal services require SSO, with 2FA RSA Authentication.
 All SSH based access has a mandatory key-file driven policy, where the key-files are stored securely and rotated and all access is logged.